-Then add in your tomatoes and water to your pot.
-Add in your tomato paste, herbs, and bring your pot to a boil.
-Top with a dollop of Greek yogurt and pair with croutons.
+Then add in your tomatoes, water and chicken broth to your pot.
+Add in your tomato paste, herbs and seasonings, sugar and bring your pot to a boil.
+Top with a dollop of Greek yogurt or sour cream and pair with croutons.

 How to Make Sage Croutons

 Grab some bread and trim away the crust.
-Add oil and garlic together in a bowl, and brush it onto the bread.
-Add a sprinkle of sage over the bread and bake for around 6 minutes or until crisp and golden.
+Add oil, garlic and sage together in a bowl, and brush it onto the bread.
+Bake for around 6 minutes or until crisp and golden.
 Cut the bread into triangles and serve.